 An investment in our common stock involves a high degree of risk.
 You should carefully consider the following risk factors and the other information in this Registration Statement on Form S-1 before investing in our common stock.
 Our business and results of operations could be seriously harmed by any of the following risks.
 The risks set out below are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operations could be materially adversely affected.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
+If any of the following events occur, our business, financial condition and results of operations could be materially adversely affected.
 In such case, the value and trading price of our common stock could decline, and you may lose all or part of your investment.